-Eric began guiding for the family business in 1983, and has logged more than 26,000 miles on this stretch of the Snake River.
-He has a degree in History from Montana State University, and between river seasons works as a middle school teacher in Bozeman.
+Eric began guiding for the family business in 1983, and has logged more than 28,000 miles on this stretch of the Snake River.
+He has a degree in History from Montana State University, and works as a middle school teacher in Bozeman between river seasons.
 Eric plays concertina, banjo, and guitar in several local folk groups.
-He is an expert Nordic skier, and enjoys Yoga and Tai Chi.
+He is an expert Nordic skier, and enjoys yoga and Tai Chi.

-Our Senior Boatman, Michael, always knew that he wanted to grow up to be a Snake River Guide.
-Following his pre-law studies at Rice University and the University of Wyoming, Michael spent a year at Grand Cayman as a Scuba Divemaster.
-He became a Snake River guide in 1999, and on days off he is often climbing, hiking and camping in the Tetons and Wind Rivers.
+Our Senior Boatman, Michael, always knew that he would grow up to be a Snake River Guide.
+Following pre-law studies at Rice University and the University of Wyoming, Michael spent a year at Grand Cayman as a Scuba Divemaster.
+He became a Snake River guide in 1999, and on his days off he is often climbing, hiking and camping with his family in the Tetons and Wind Rivers.

-Grant spent his early years living at the Teton Science Schools in Grand Teton National Park.
-He joined us in 2006, and has rafted and kayaked numerous rivers around the country.
+Grant spent his early years at the Teton Science Schools in Grand Teton National Park.
+He joined Barker-Ewing in 2006, and has rafted and kayaked numerous rivers around the country.
 He spends his winters as a telemark ski instructor and trainer for the Professional Ski Instructors of America, and is proficient in German, Italian and Spanish.

 Jim came West after earning a degree in history from Duke University.
 Jim has been guiding on the Snake River since 1994, and his river experience includes the Grand Canyon of the Colorado and Hell’s Canyon on the Snake River.
-Besides guiding, Jim serves on the Jackson Town Council and is a freelance writer and photographer.
+Jim has served on the Jackson Town Council and is a freelance writer and photographer.